amd-rezaei/CudaCatify/README.md

 ```

 This will remove the object files in the `obj/` directory and the executable files in the `bin/` directory.

+## Credits

+- Open source videos and images from [Pexels](https://www.pexels.com).
+- ONNX model used in this project is from the [FaceID--YOLOV5.ArcFace](https://github.com/PhucNDA/FaceID--YOLOV5.ArcFace.git) repository included in the submodules.

 ## License